 After hearing their comments, I couldn’t help but wonder.
 Why do we feel the need to follow a structured path that’s been embedded into society?
 And this goes for all aspects of life.

-Like the other day for example.
-Someone made a comment on my Instagram saying that one of my photo’s wasn’t very “travel related.”
+Like the other day, someone made a comment on my Instagram post, saying that one of my photo’s wasn’t very “travel related.”
 Firstly, my account doesn’t specify that it’s solely about travel.
-And secondly, why do I have to fit into the box of a “Travel Instagram Account,” just because I do a lot of travel.
+And secondly, why do I have to fit into the box of a travel Instagram account, just because I do a lot of travel.
 I realised then, that people will always try and put you into a box of some sort, because that’s what has been the societal norm for so long.

 And you know what?
 It’s more than ok to break that mould.
 Which is exactly what I’ve done and will continue to do.
 At the end of the day, it’s my life and nobody but me should have ownership over it.

 With 27 countries down and many more to go, every day is a new adventure.
 For me, long term travel has enabled me to grown as a person, become independent, confident and self sufficient.
 I have learnt to dream big, never be afraid to fail, to grow and challenge myself, and to keep growing and keep challenging myself.
 To embrace life’s up’s and downs, the heartache and the rewards, and to know that no matter what, I can achieve everything I set my mind too.
 The only person who could ever hold me back, is me, and I believe in myself too much to let that happen.